-Nutrition Services are provided by Registered Dietitians.
+Nutrition services are provided by registered dietitians.
 A registered dietitian is a medical provider and trained nutrition expert that can provide individual nutrition recommendations.
-Our registered dietitians provide comprehensive medical nutrition therapy to infants, children, adolescents, and adults with nutrition and feeding problems.
-Research has proven that Nutrition is the foundation of growth and development, and we aim to help all patients thrive and grow.
-Our team of registered dietitians work closely with other medical teams to ensure that nutrition is optimized during hospital stays and in outpatient specialty clinics.
+Our registered dietitians provide comprehensive medical nutrition therapy to infants, children, adolescents and adults with nutrition and feeding problems.
+Research has proven that nutrition is the foundation of growth and development, and we aim to help all patients thrive and grow.
+Our team of registered dietitians works closely with other medical teams to ensure that nutrition is optimized during hospital stays and in outpatient specialty clinics.
 Each patient at Gillette is special and unique and we strive to meet the individual needs of the patient.

 Conditions We Treat

-We treat a variety of nutrition- and feeding-related conditions, including but not limited to the ones listed below:
+We treat a variety of nutrition and feeding-related conditions, including but not limited to:

 - Inadequate weight gain